FICUS HEMSLEYANA King (1888) SECTION SYCIDIUMg

 Latin: Named in honor of W. B. Hemsley (1843-1924) a keeper of the Kew Herbarium.

-Leaves; Very large leaves 19-35cm long by 5-13cm wide with a rough surface and toothed edges.
-The sessile (no stalk) leaves are spirally arranged not distichous ( in a flat plane) like F. obscura.
+Leaves; Very large leaves 19-35 cm long by 5-13cm wide with a rough surface and toothed edges.
+The sessile (no stalk) leaves are spirally arranged not distichous ( in a flat plane) like F. scaberrima.
 The leaves are asymmetric with a distinctive “auricle” on one side of the leaf base and have 7-10 pairs of steeply ascending side veins Kochummen (2000).

-Figs: The tiny figs (0.4-0.6cm) grow in dense clusters on the trunk or branches.
-The figs hang from short peduncles up to 1.5cm long.
-Figs ripen bright orange-red in a simultaneous “big bang” giving the plant a very distinctive appearance at this time.
+Figs: The tiny figs (0.4-0.6 cm) grow in dense clusters on the trunk or branches.
+The figs hang from short peduncles up to 1.5 cm long.
+Figs ripen grey green to bright orange-red in a simultaneous “big bang” giving the plant a very distinctive appearance at this time.

-(1) F. hemsleyana is usually a small tree, whereas F. obscura is usually a climber.
+(1) F. hemsleyana is usually a small tree, whereas F. scaberrima is usually a climber.

-(2) The leaves of F. hemsleyana are spirally arranged but distichous in F. obscura
+(2) The leaves of F. hemsleyana are spirally arranged but flat sprays (distichous) in F. scaberrima

-(4) F. hemsleyana leaves are consistently larger and have more side veins than F. obscura.
+(3) F. hemsleyana leaves are consistently larger and have more side veins than F. scaberrima.

 Ecology: One of Borneo’s commonest understorey bird figs, especially abundant throughout Sarawak.